Portsmouth Dog Bite Lawyer

 - Seek medical attention immediately.
 You do not know whether or not the animal has been vaccinated against rabies.
 Even if they have, you are still at risk for infection.

 - Report the incident.
 You are required, by law, to report the incident to an Animal Control Officer.
 It is a matter of public health.
-Portsmouth Animal Control 757-393-8430.
+City of Portsmouth 757-393-8430.